The Xometry app works best with JavaScript enabled!

 • Bone: Shore D-90

-Shore D vs. Shore A Hardness Scale
+Frequently Asked Questions About Shore D Hardness Scale

 The Shore D and A scales actually measure the same thing and work on the same type of spectrum, but the former is reserved for harder plastics and rubbers, whereas the latter is better suited for softer plastics.
 The durometers used for each are built differently so they can best cater to the types of materials they’re pressing into.
 For the Shore D scale, the tip of the durometer indenter is sharper and pointed, whereas for the shore A scale, it’s rounded so that it doesn’t puncture or fully damage the softer materials.
 Examples of items you could test with the Shore A system include rubber bands, erasers, and even marshmallows.